-Some students will elect to wait until the spring of their senior year to get serious, while others will begin planning as early as sophomore year.
+Some students will elect to wait until the spring of their senior year to get serious, while others will begin planning as early as their sophomore year.

 Employers With Early Deadlines

-Industries such as investment banking, consulting and accounting are well known as early recruiters.
-Investment banks now recruit very heavily from their own summer internship programs so juniors should start applying for these opportunities early in their junior year.
+Industries such as investment banking, consulting, and accounting are well known as early recruiters.
+Investment banks now recruit very heavily from their summer internship programs, so juniors should start applying for these opportunities early in their junior year.

-Additionally, those who are typically interested in banking, consulting, and other business management roles are usually involved in a business track with internships or development programs, making it easy for companies to recruit already interested students.
+Additionally, those who are typically interested in banking, consulting, and other business management roles are usually involved in a business track with internships or development programs, making it easy for companies to recruit already-interested students.

 Employers Recruiting Later in the Year

-Start as Early as Possible
+Start As Early As Possible

 Companies today are working to make their entry-level roles seem enticing, and many will offer the chance for personal growth both vertically and laterally.
 However, you can still find a great opportunity late in the game, even if you have not quite decided what you want to do for the rest of your life.

 Applying for Unadvertised Jobs

-When reaching out to employers that haven't yet advertised a job, you can send a resume and cover letter indicating your interest in an entry-level job.
+When reaching out to employers that haven't yet advertised a job, you can send a resume and cover letter indicating your interest in an entry-level position.
 When you follow up, ask when they might be scheduling interviews for their entry-level jobs.

 If the interviewing period is several months away, you can always send an updated communication at that point.
-It's always better to be early than it is to miss a deadline.
+It's always better to be early than to miss a deadline.

-Introducing yourself early is a networking strategy that can demonstrate your interest, tenacity, and determination to be considered for potential new employment.
+Introducing yourself early is a networking strategy that can demonstrate your interest, tenacity, and determination to be considered for a position.

 How to List Your Degree on Your Resume

-It is acceptable to simply list the month and year of your expected graduation next to your degree and the date:
+It is acceptable to list the month and year of your expected graduation next to your degree and the date:

-Bachelor of Arts, Business Administration
+Bachelor of Arts, Business Administration, May 2021

 Another option is to write: